 Cosmetically haldi is deemed as a perfect product for skin related ailments as well as for beautifying and nourishing the skin.
 Women over generations have used turmeric paste over their faces and hands and today many cosmetic products incorporate turmeric into toothpastes, face washes and shampoos.

-In fact it would not be too far-fetched to say that turmeric can be applied or used for just about everything.
+In fact it would not be too far-fetched to say that turmeric as medicine can be applied or used for just about everything.
 Apply it on a burn, on an acne, wound or drink it with water for indigestion, bloating or intestinal troubles.
 Blend it with milk to curb the nagging throat pain or add it while boiling or cooking your favorite non veg dish to get rid of any infectant.

 Besides, turmeric is the most staple spice ingredient that goes into practically all dishes while cooking.
 Also called the healer’s spice it adds a simple yet essential taste to any platter, always playing the double role of providing the perfect pinch in taste, color as well as giving the food its nutritional and curative touch.